Sparkster: Reception

-GamePro rated the game positively, but mentioned that it was not a strong enough improvement from the original Rocket Knight Adventures, criticizing the lack of an improved control scheme and new weapons and powerups.
-However, they praised the impressive graphics, moody music, and the two secret hard modes.
-Electronic Gaming Monthly gave it an 8.2 out of 10, saying that it shows Konami "back to form" with "huge levels, gigantic bosses, outstanding graphics and excellent music."
-Power Unlimited gave a score of 76% concluding: "One of the better games for the Mega Drive now for the SNES.
+GamePro rated the game positively, but mentioned that it was not a strong enough improvement from Rocket Knight Adventures, criticizing the lack of an improved control scheme and new weapons and powerups.
+However, they praised the impressive graphics, moody music and the two secret hard modes.
+Electronic Gaming Monthly gave it an 8.2 out of ten, saying that it shows Konami "back to form" with "huge levels, gigantic bosses, outstanding graphics and excellent music".
+Power Unlimited gave a score of 76%, concluding: "One of the better games for the Mega Drive now for the SNES.
 The levels look very special and are well put together.
 There are many, and also quite intelligent, enemies.
-Great class."
+Great class".

 Sparkster was awarded Best Sound Effects of 1994 by Electronic Gaming Monthly.
-IGN placed the game 87th in their "Top 100 SNES Games of All Time."
-In 1995, Total! listed the game 74th in its Top 100 SNES Games writing: "Konami come up trumps again with this gorgeous looking platform blaster.
-A huge challenge too."
+IGN ranked the game 87th in their list of the "Top 100 SNES Games of All Time".
+In 1995, Total! listed the game 74th in its list of the "Top 100 SNES Games", writing: "Konami come up trumps again with this gorgeous looking platform blaster.
+A huge challenge too".